actix/actix-web/guide/src/qs_3.md

 websocket protcol handling, multipart streams, etc.

 All actix web server is built around `Application` instance.
-It is used for registering handlers for routes and resources, middlewares.
+It is used for registering routes for resources, middlewares.
-Also it stores applicationspecific state that is shared accross all handlers within same application.
+Also it stores application specific state that is shared accross all handlers within same application.

 Application acts as namespace for all routes, i.e all routes for specific application